cmancone/clearskies/README.md

 # clearskies

 clearskies is a Python-basd nano-framework intended for developing microservices in the cloud.
-It is mainly intended for building backend API endpoints in lambdas/functions, queue listeners, runners, and the like.
+It is mainly intended for RESTful API endpoints, queue listeners, runners, and the like.

 ## Seriously, a nano framework?